jancona/dmrfill/README.md

 ### Pipelines

-`dmrfill` can be run in a pipeline to assemble a codeplug from a variety of sources.
-The output YAML can be loaded to the radio using `QDMR` or `dmrconf`.
+`dmrfill` can accept input from a file (using the `-in` argument) or from `stdin`.
+It can output to a file (using the `-out` argument) or to `stdout`.
+So it can be run in a pipeline to assemble a codeplug from a variety of sources.
+The first invocation uses `-in` to read from a base file, then the output is piped to additional instances of `dmrfill` to add more repeaters.
+The final instance uses `-out` to write to an output file which can be loaded to the radio using `QDMR` or `dmrconf`.

 ## Command Line Options